danmar/cppcheck/man/manual.md

     cppcheck --project=foobar.cppcheck file1.cpp file2.cpp

+It is also possible to use an asterix to just check those files that matches the filter:

+    cppcheck --project=foobar.cppcheck file*.cpp

+This will check file1.cpp and file2.cpp.

 The Cppcheck GUI has a few options that are not available in the command line directly.
 To use these options you can import a GUI project file.
 We want to keep the command line tool usage simple and limit the options by intention.

 To ignore certain folders in the project you can use `-i`.
 This will skip analysis of source files in the `foo` folder.